-The Plan will not cover the following services unless otherwise required by the member's medical condition (e.g., diabetes):
+Including the following services unless otherwise required by the member's medical condition (e.g., diabetes):

 - a.
 Paring or cutting of benign hyperkeratotic lesion (e.g., corn or callus); - b.
 Trimming of dystrophic and non-dystrophic nails; and - c.
-Debridement of nail(s) by any method(s).
+Debridement of nails by any method.